DanoNBD2/AWS-Demos/README.md

 * An AWS Glue Connection already configured with the JDBC connector to the postgres database.
 * An AWS Glue Crawler which is used to scan and discover the database schema of your dataset and it is going to use the JDBC connection created.
 * An AWS Glue database which is where the metadata of your dataset is going to be stored.

-**Amazon S3 bucket:**
-* There is a bucket called *demo-glues3bucket-RandomString* created by the template used to store the processed data by AWS Glue.

 ## Test the Communication between the two environments